Athleteg/xcopen/README.md

 If you are a bit lazy, then try to use it :)\
 I hope it helps you to avoid your routine job.

-In case of any questions, feedback, or suggestions, reach me by any comfy approach (eg. [Github](https://github.com/ArtemUstinov))
+In case of any questions, feedback, or suggestions, reach me by any comfy approach (see [profile](https://github.com/ArtemUstinov))

 Enjoy it :)